-The emptiness is a concept that goes beyond the Mahayana and is also found in Indian spiritual systems.
+The emptiness of phenomena is a concept that goes beyond the Mahayana and is also found in Indian spiritual systems.

 Today's conception of emptiness was further elaborated in the teachings of Nagarjuna, who defended it in Sūnyatāsaptati and tried to reconcile it with Buddha's teachings.
 Nagarjuna represented the universal emptiness of indwelling self-nature (svabhāva-śūnyatā).

 The emptiness, however, is not entirely empty.
-It can deleiver things and is permeated with the highest wisdom and the Buddha-nature, and it is also ssen as the highest aspect of the Trikaya.
+It can create things, and it is permeated with the highest wisdom and the Buddha-nature, and it in some linages it is also seen as the highest aspect of the Trikaya.